jcbp/object-templating/README.md

 }
 ```

-### Passing a function
+### Using a helper

-You can pass an array with the path string as the first element and a function as a second one.
-The function will be called after resolving the path value and before assinging it to the destination.
+A helper is a function that will be called after resolving the source path value,
+which can make changes on the value before it is assingned to the destination.
+Instead of a source path string, you can pass an object that contains an attribute "path"
+and another attribute "helper".
+A helper should be previously defined by using `ObjectTemplating.registerHelper(name, helper)`.

 Example:
 ```
 {
-	"books[].author": ["bookstore.items[].author", String.prototype.toUpperCase.call]
+	"books[].author": {path: "bookstore.items[].author", helper: "capitalize"}
 }
 ```